Deploy to Dev Team Server

 Refer to The Pusher - Quick Start page for configuration tips.

-This section provides instructions to deploy the Development Team Server.
-You can deploy to the Development Team server using the following continuous integration jobs that were created in Setup CI Server.
+You can deploy to the Dev Team server using the following CI jobs that were created in Setup CI Server.

 - Run the Deployment Package job and wait for it to complete.